Access to good food is a universal right.

 We’ll provide financial and operational support to organizations and communities replicating our model around the country and the world.

 Community Kitchen will have a profound impact on its community, team, farmers, and the environment.
-In our first three years of restaurant operation, we will:

 We’ll work with trusted partners to open new branches of Community Kitchen, first in NYC and then around the country.